peacej/blog6/content/pages/aboutme.md

 I like machine learning, generative art/music, games, and anime.

-Currently, I'm leading research at Mewtant, which runs the anime-style image generation platform [PixAI](https://pixai.art/) and is developing an AI-powered manga/webtoon creation tool.

 Previously, I established the Japan branch of [Stability AI](https://stability.ai/), a generative AI startup, in January 2023; we built generative image and language models for the Japanese market and Japanese speakers.
+Also, I have led a research team in training computer vision models and anime-style image models for https://pixai.art/.

 I grew up in Silicon Valley (Cupertino) and have lived in Seoul, Beijing, Hong Kong, Taipei, Helsinki, London, Toronto, and Philadelphia.